-Both bibliographies use the same topic headings to make orientation easier.
-The majority of the areas covered are core’ cognitive’ topics: aspects of cognition like memory or attention, on which the primary research has traditionally been carried out by cognitive scientists (amongst whom we include philosophers of mind), and which do not have a strong tradition in the humanities.
-Also included are a few ‘crossover’ topics, like interpretation and aesthetic experience, where the sciences and the humanities have equally significant—but historically often unconnected—traditions of inquiry.
-A third, separate, section focuses on empirical methods, and sets out some important empirical paradigms as they have been used in the cognitive sciences and adopted or adapted for humanities research.
+Both the Cognitive Classics and the Cognitive Humanities bibliographies are structured around a set of themes.
+These are mostly ‘core’ cognitive topics, on which the primary research has traditionally been carried out by cognitive scientists (amongst whom we include philosophers of mind), and which do not have a strong tradition in the humanities (e.g. memory, social cognition, categorisation).
+They also include some ‘crossover’ topics, where the sciences and the humanities have equally significant—but historically often unconnected—traditions of inquiry (e.g. ambiguity, aesthetic experience, interpretation).
+For each topic in the humanities bibliography, there’s a set of ‘scientific’ resources and a set of ‘cognitive humanities’ resources, though the boundaries aren’t entirely firm, especially with papers co-authored by ‘scientists’ and ‘humanities scholars’.
+The classics bibliography aims to provide a reasonably comprehensive list of all the research published on these topics.
+A third, separate bibliography focuses on Empirical Methods, and sets out some important empirical paradigms as they have been used in the cognitive sciences and adopted or adapted for humanities research.

-The annotations in the Cognitive Humanities bibliography perform a similar function to article abstracts, being primarily descriptive rather than evaluative, but they are typically much shorter and angled towards what we have decided—subjectively – might be of particular relevance.
+The annotations in the Cognitive Humanities bibliography are designed perform a similar function to article abstracts, being primarily descriptive rather than evaluative, but they are typically much shorter and angled towards what we have decided—subjectively—may be of particular relevance to you if you’re interested in the cognitive literary field or working in it already.
 The abstracts in the Cognitive Classics bibliography are the authors’ own.

 Felix Budelmann, Katharine Earnshaw, and Emily Troscianko